tair-opensource/TairHash/README.md

 - Support efficient active expiration (SORT mode and SCAN mode) and passivity expiration for field
 - The cmd is similar to the redis hash
 - Very low memory consumption, no memory copy in the index
-- Support filed expired deletion event notification (based on pubsub)
+- Support field expired event notification (based on pubsub)

 ## Data structure
 ![avatar](imgs/tairhash_index2.png)